• Skip to primary navigation

 Use a butter knife or a plastic knife to run around the edges of the muffins to loosen them before lifting them out of the pan.

-Enjoy these delicious muffins warm or cool.
+Enjoy these delicious muffins, warm or cool.

 blueberry muffins cooling on a wire rack

-1. Fluff: Before measuring out your flour use a spoon or whisk to fluff the flour in the container- mostly the top portion.
+1. Fluff: Before measuring out your flour, use a spoon or whisk to fluff the flour in the container- mostly the top portion.
 Be sure to fluff any flour that you will be measuring.
-To fluff simply stir around the flour lifting it and letting it fall back loosely.
+To fluff, simply stir around the flour, lifting it and letting it fall back loosely.

-2. Scoop and sweep: Use a large spoon to lightly scoop up the flour and place it into the measuring cup.
-Fill up the measuring cup and then use the handle of the spoon and scrape it across the top of the measuring cup to level off the excess flour.
+2. Scoop and sweep: Use a large spoon to scoop up the flour lightly and place it into the measuring cup.
+Fill the measuring cup, and then use the spoon handle to scrape it across the top of the measuring cup to level off the excess flour.
 Let the excess fall back into the container.
 You can also use a knife to level off the flour.

-Strawberry Muffins
+Easy Gluten-Free Strawberry Muffins (Dairy-Free)

-Pumpkin Chocolate Chip Muffins
+Gluten-Free Chocolate Chip Muffins (Dairy-Free)

-Applesauce Muffins
+Gluten-Free Applesauce Muffins Recipe (Dairy-Free)

 Print